wustep/gud-wallpapers/README.md

 **If/else:**
-* If statements that have no else and have only one line after the if should be made into one line *if/elses that are only one line should be made into one line using the ternary operator
+* If statements that have no else and have only one line after the if should be made into one line
+* if/elses that are only one line should be made into one line using the ternary operator

+## Setting a Moderator
+To set a user to be a moderator, their user_rank should be changed to 2.
+To do so, use the rails console.
+ 1. `rails c` in sudo or elevated command prompt
+ 2. `User.all` and find the correct user id to be changed
+ 3. `u = user.find(id)`, where id is the correct ID (e.g. 4)
+ 4. `u.user_rank = 2`
+ 5. `u.save` to commit changes